MapServer/MapServer/mapscript/python/README.rst

 + mapscript can be easily added to a Python `Virtual Environment <https://docs.python-guide.org/dev/virtualenvs/>`_
 + Python2 or Python3 versions of mapscript can be installed and work with a single installation of MapServer

-Currently the following wheels are built:
+Wheels are built based on the `Appveyor build environments <https://github.com/mapserver/mapserver/blob/master/appveyor.yml>`_.
+These are as follows at the time of writing:

++ Python 2.7 x32
-+ Python 2.7 x64 for MapServer 7.4.0
++ Python 2.7 x64
-+ Python 3.6 x64 for MapServer 7.4.0
++ Python 3.6 x64

-The mapscript wheels have been compiled using Visual Studio 2017 version 15.3 (``MSVC++ 14.11 _MSC_VER == 1911``).
+The mapscript wheels have been compiled using Visual Studio 2017 version 15 (``MSVC++ 14.11 _MSC_VER == 1911``).
-Linux wheels are also planned, using the `manylinux <https://github.com/pypa/manylinux>`_ project.
+Linux Wheels may also be available in the future using the `manylinux <https://github.com/pypa/manylinux>`_ project.

 No source distributions will be provided on PyPI - to build from source requires the full MapServer source code, in which case it is easiest to take a copy of the full MapServer project and run the CMake process detailed below.

-The wheels contain a full test suite and sample data that can be run to check that the installed MapServer is running correctly.
+The Wheels contain a full test suite and sample data that can be run to check that the installed MapServer is running correctly.

 ..